mrinal22258/retina_models/README.md

 - **Description:** Contains grayscale natural scene patches and corresponding ganglion cell firing rate recordings.
 - **Input Shape:** (1, 50, 50) grayscale image patches.

-More about the dataset can be learnt from the preprocessing.ipynb.
+More about the dataset can be learnt from the eda.ipynb.

 ---